New Donald Trump Impeachment Poll: More Than 4 In 10 Americans Wants To Begin Process Of Removal From Office

 In addition, according to The Hill, the poll shows not only that 44 percent of Americans want the impeachment of Trump to get underway now, 64 percent say that they believe the under-oath statements by Cohen, which were part of his own guilty pleas to eight federal counts last week.

 The survey, however, showed a gaping divide among some ethnic groups on the Trump impeachment question.
-Among African-American women — a group which voted overwhelmingly, 94 percent to four percent per CNN exit polls for Democrat Hillary Clinton over Trump in the 2016 presidential election — 73 percent want impeachment to start now.
+Among African-American women — a group which voted overwhelmingly, 94 percent to 4 percent, for Hillary Clinton, per CNN — 73 percent want impeachment to start now.
 But among “suburban” white women, only 42 percent want impeachment proceedings to get underway.

-But 66 percent of suburban white women believe that Cohen is telling the truth about Trump’s involvement in six-figure “hush money” payments to pornographic film actress Stormy Daniels and Playboy model Karen McDougal — payments that criminally violated federal election laws, and were made “for the principal purpose of influencing the election,” Cohen told a judge under oath on August 21.
+But 66 percent of suburban white women believe that Cohen is telling the truth about Trump’s involvement in six-figure “hush money” payments to adult film actress Stormy Daniels and Playboy model Karen McDougal — payments that criminally violated federal election laws, and were made “for the principal purpose of influencing the election,” Cohen told a judge under oath on August 21.

-Among Amfrican-American women, 77 percent believe Cohen.
-At the same time, the poll yielded the unsurprising result that Democrats are more enthusiastic about impeaching Trump that Republicans — by a huge margin.
-Among Democrats, 93 percent say to impeach Trump now, but a mere eight percent of Republicans feel the same way, even though 38 percent of Republicans say that they believe Cohen’s sworn statements, that Trump ordered him to make the illegal payments to Daniels and McDougal, who each say that they had sexual relationships with Trump, as Inquisitr has reported.
+Among African-American women, 77 percent believe Cohen.
+At the same time, the poll yielded the unsurprising result that Democrats are more enthusiastic about impeaching Trump than Republicans, by a huge margin.
+Among Democrats, 93 percent say to impeach Trump now, but a mere 8 percent of Republicans feel the same way.
+Thirty-eight percent of Republicans say that they believe Cohen’s sworn statements, that Trump ordered him to make the illegal payments to Daniels and McDougal, who each say that they had sexual relationships with Trump, as Inquisitr has reported.